Consumer Price Index

 The special aggregate "Energy" includes: electricity; natural gas; fuel oil and other fuels; gasoline; and fuel, parts and supplies for recreational vehicles.

-12-month change: Prices up in seven of eight major components
+12-month change: Prices increase in all major components

 Bank of Canada's core index